 The psychology of sports injuries is not exactly the same as the ones that can occur in non-sporting situations.
 For a start, they are much more likely to occur.
 High contact sports such as AFL, both rugby codes and American football are fraught with injuries.
 Secondly, the impact on goals and dreams of injuries for athletes are greater than for non-sporting performers.
 I am very mindful hat serious injuries can, of course, derail all types of dreams.
 However a dentist can still go to work with a torn ACL, a soccer player can’t.
 Hence the title of this article is The Psychology of Sports Injuries and not The Psychology of Injuries.

-A large portion of the content we write for the Mental Toughness Digest is aimed at helping you reach your full potential and perform at your best in competition.
-But what if you’re forced to spend time on the sideline battling with injury and going through rehabilitation to get back onto the field?
+A large portion of what we write for the Digest is aimed at athletes who are in top physical condition.
+So what happens when you are get an unexpected injury and suddenly you are struggling both physically and mentally?
 This can be one of the most mentally challenging experiences athletes and performers face.
 Having a handful of tools and strategies to help you manage the journey can truly make a significant difference.

 I know first hand the mental pain and frustration athletes go through.
 In 2016 I ruptured my ACL for the second time and did 9-months of rehab.
 It’s interesting, though, because this frustration and emotion can come from a number of different places.

 - Disappointment and regret that the injury has occurred